Romney returns show low tax rate; questions linger

 | TAMPA, Fla./WASHINGTON

-TAMPA, Fla./WASHINGTON Republican U.S. presidential candidate Mitt Romney bowed to political pressure and cracked the books on his personal finances on Tuesday, releasing U.S. tax returns showing he pays a lower effective tax rate than many top wage-earners.
+TAMPA, Fla./WASHINGTON Republican U.S. presidential candidate Mitt Romney bowed to political pressure and gave the public a glimpse inside his personal fortune on Tuesday, releasing U.S. tax returns showing he pays a lower effective tax rate than many top wage-earners.

-Unlike most Americans who get a paycheck, Romney earns the majority of his income from investment profits, dividends and interest.
-The returns showed he will pay $6.2 million in taxes on $42.5 million in combined 2010 and 2011 income.
+Targeting popular unease with rising U.S. income disparity, President Barack Obama will put efforts to make the tax code fairer at the center of his re-election campaign when he delivers his annual State of the Union speech at the Capitol on Tuesday night.

-Romney, the former governor of Massachusetts, and his wife Ann paid an effective tax rate of 13.9 percent in 2010 and expect to pay a 15.4 percent effective tax rate when they file their returns for 2011.
+Obama will renew his appeal for a "Buffett rule" to ensure that the ultra-wealthy pay their "fair share" of taxes.
+This idea is backed by multibillionaire Warren Buffett.
+His assistant Debbie Bosanek - who he says pays a higher tax rate than he does - will sit with first lady Michelle Obama for the speech.

-The "carried interest" provision of the U.S. tax code has repeatedly been targeted for elimination by Democrats who say it is unfair, while the private equity industry defends it.
-A campaign spokesman said that Romney "has not addressed carried interest specifically in this campaign."
+The carried interest provision of the U.S. tax code has repeatedly been targeted for elimination by Democrats who say it is unfair, while the private equity industry defends it.
+A campaign spokesman said Romney "has not addressed carried interest specifically in this campaign."

 For 2011, about 46 percent of Americans will pay no federal individual income taxes, most of them because they are poor, according to the Tax Policy Center, a think tank.